 Final Thoughts On Frugal Pantry Staples On A Small Budget

-I dream of having a walk-in pantry, but for now, I have shelves in my basement.
+I dream of having a walk-in pantry, but I have shelves in my basement for now.
 I stockpile where I can.

 Do you eat from a stocked pantry or buy as you need?
 Leave a comment below!